-In October 2021, Case Western Reserve University President Eric W. Kaler appointed me as dean of the School of Medicine.
-We have taken input across the faculty of medicine at its five campuses: Case Western Reserve University School of Medicine, University Hospitals, Cleveland Clinic, MetroHealth and the Cleveland Veterans Administration Hospital to develop this strategic plan.
+In October, 2021, Case Western Reserve University President Eric W. Kaler appointed me as dean of the School of Medicine.
+We have gathered input across the faculty of medicine at our five campuses: Case Western Reserve University School of Medicine, Cleveland Clinic, Louis Stokes Cleveland VA Medical Center, MetroHealth System and University Hospitals.
 This plan links together our academic community priorities in advancing our trainees, staff and faculty through a culture that emphasizes our diversity and cultivates inclusive excellence towards our mission to improve global health by linking research to populations in a superb educational environment.